Taro-Imahiro/MP3-Metadata-and-Artwork-Updater/README.md

 ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPLv2 License.